 Project Ara Detailed In First MDK

 The jury is still out on whether modular smartphones have a future, but Google is forging ahead with its plans for Project Ara.
-The company has just released the first Project Ara MDK (Module Developers Kit), which defines the base design and details the customization options open to developers.
+The company has just released the first Project Ara MDK (Module Developers Kit) [No Longer Available], which defines the base design and details the customization options open to developers.

 The first Project Ara Developers Conference is taking place at the Computer History Museum in Mountain View, California on April 15 and 16.
 The final MDK is due to be released by the end of 2014, at which time Project Ara will — if it’s ever going to do so — come of age.